openacid/slimarray/README.md

 ### Uncompacted Data Structures

-A PolyArray is a compacted data structure.
+A SlimArray is a compacted data structure.
 The original data structures are defined as follow(assumes original user data is `nums []uint32`):

     Seg strcut {